-To download student data, follow these steps.
+To download learner data, follow these steps.

 - 1. View the live version of your course. - 2.
-Click Instructor, then click Data Download. - 3.
-To download data about enrolled students in a CSV file, click Download profile information as a CSV.
+Select Instructor, and then select Data Download. - 3.
+To download data about enrolled learners in a .csv file, select Download profile information as a CSV.

 A status message indicates that report generation is in progress.
+The number of learners enrolled in your course, and whether your course has the cohort feature enabled, affect how long this process takes.
 This process can take some time to complete, but you can navigate away from this page and do other work while it runs.